OUR SPECIALTIES

 The main function of therapy for trauma is to adjust your emotional processing and stress response.
 You will do this by paying attention to your body and learning more about your specific triggers.
 As you engage helpful coping skills through mindfulness and regulation techniques, you will feel more in control of your stress response.
 Not only will this practice improve your relationship with yourself, but you are also likely to see improvements in communication and interaction with those around you.

 While therapy is individualized to meet the needs of each client, there are some approaches we use that are particularly useful for targeting trauma.
-A few examples are Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT), which are used in treatment to adjust your response to the thoughts, feelings, and behaviors associated with trauma.
+A few examples are Eye Movement and Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT), which are used in treatment to adjust your response to the thoughts, feelings, and behaviors associated with trauma.
 We are also likely to use mindfulness so that you can become aware of your triggers and how you feel when activated.
 And because we are a culturally aware and affirming practice, we will work with you on developing your own identity within the layers of influence and conditioning that have shaped your understanding and experience of trauma.

 Therapy for trauma offers unparalleled insight into yourself and your behaviors as you improve your outlook, relationships, and everyday life.
 You may feel as though you have been living in the shadow of trauma and distress, but the help and support you receive in therapy will allow you to reclaim your life.